 Bring your puppy!

-I know we mentioned we don’t recommend to bring big bags, however if you are bring your puppy in a bag, please do! :)
+I know we mentioned we don’t recommend bringing big bags, however, if you are bringing your puppy in a bag, please do! :)

 Hope all these tips were helpful.
 Feel free to send us a note or ask us any questions!